brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - Made a tool called Wudojo to learn JS
 - Started to use ESLINT
 - Found FunFunFunction and watched all the video
-- Started reading all of Eric Elliots posts on Medium
+- Started Read/Watched all of Eric Elliots posts on Medium
 - Looked into Node a little bit